Liverpool's Premier League title triumph in 2019/20 was the culmination of five years of outstanding work from Jurgen Klopp.

 |2019/20||18.0 (2nd)||64 (5th)||17 (1st)|

-In 2019/20, Liverpool have been just as threatening when they pin sides back as they are on quick transitions.
+In 2019/20, Liverpool were just as threatening when they pinned sides back as they were on quick transitions.

-It has been a feature of the team’s development this season, and those lengthy passes also increase the side’s potency on the break.
+It was a feature of the team’s development in 2019/20, and those lengthy passes also increased the side’s potency on the break.

-Liverpool’s progress under Klopp has been gradual but impressive.
+Liverpool’s progress under Klopp was gradual but impressive.

-They have developed into a sophisticated team who can successfully combine force with finesse.
+In 2019/20, they reached a point where they became a sophisticated team who successfully combined force with finesse.